-Last year I came across a Scott Boulder which I hoped to restore, out of a past and somewhat nostalgic to Scott.
-Well if you read that post you’ll know that the bike was more than a little disaster.
+Last year I came across a Scott Boulder which I hoped to restore, out of a past and somewhat nostalgic tribute to Scott.
+Well if you read that post you’ll know that the bike was more than a small disaster.
 The big items like wheels, forks, seat tube and brakes were complete goners, succumbing to decades of corrosion.
 The drivetrain however was in pretty good shape and the frame, aside from the gaudy colors, was actually a pretty nice light chromoly Tange frame.

 So, enter the Scott Boulder – Gravel Edition, because I had some wheels and stuff kicking around and it seemed like a fun thing to try.
 Being vintage myself, I remembered the Specialized RockCombo, that is I remembered it as a ridiculous and useless bike, in my opinion at the time, yet now here I am essentially building the RockCombo’s twin.
 Aside from trail riding a skinny tire 10-speed when I was a kid, I really had no experience riding a drop bar bike off pavement.
 Still, it sounded like fun.

 So what the Boulder had was a frame, a 3×9 drivetrain, and a sketchy wheelset.
 What I had as far as parts lying around:

 - Salsa Cowchipper drop bar that I bought from a guy I work with for $20.

 - Mavic Cross wheel set that I purchased years back only to find that they were not disc compatible.

 - Origin 8 saddle and seat post left over when I upgraded another bike to a Brooks saddle